 Risk Level: at risk

-Local Risk Level: unknown
+Local Risk Level: Critical

-Listed by DAD-IS
+Listed by DAD-IS and GEH

 For my project Forgotten Horses I am still missing a few German breeds on my list.
 Travelling is proving difficult this year, so I have chosen a rather short and rather spontaneous tour.
 Combined with a short family mini-holiday at the Haflinger stud farm in Meura, an extended trip to Thuringia seemed the perfect choice.
 On the way to Thuringia and back I organised some photo sessions with rare and endangered horse breeds.
 In late October the Thuringian Forest with its colourful trees is the perfect setting for such photo shoots.

 On my way to Thuringia I chose a little diversion via Bavaria and a little detour to Saxony to have some rare horses on a route.
 My way back led me via Hessen directly home.

 The start of my journey was a visit to the stallion Night Jumper, a German riding pony with Arenberg-Nordkirchner pony percentages.
 On a sunny morning and with a beautiful autumnal backdrop, Night Jumper galloped very photogenic over his wide pastures.

 For my tour I made further appointments with Arenberg-Nordkirchner Ponies, because they are scattered all over Germany.
 The beautiful mare Nairobi was my photo model in the Bavarian Franconia, together with her stable mate Buppy, a heavy warmblood mare.
 After a portrait session, we switched to the pasture for liberty pictures, again with a beautiful forest in the background.

 A beautiful blue roan Noriker mare named Fritzi was my next model.
 In the early morning hours we met for a portrait session, accompanied by morning dew and soft light.
 I can’t get enough of this weather, especially not of the photos!